toludwig/continuous_learning/readme.md

 of the environment.
 Both together form the reward for a state $s$: $$r(s) = w^T \phi(s).$$

+Here, we use a block design to test the effect of changes in the task and the environment on the choices of the algorithms.
+This design consists of $B$ blocks with $T$ trials each.
+In each block $M$ tasks are learned concurrently, i.e. alternatingly, one per trial.
+From block to block, 3 different types of changes can happen:
+- tasks can change such that one of the old ones is droppped and a new one is introduced (tasks are drawn with replacement from vectors $w \in {-1,0,1}^3)$)
+- features of two final states can be swapped (where one of them corresponds to a path which is optimal wrt. the test task, i.e. that of the 1st trial)
+- transitions of two nodes on the first level of decision tree can be swapped (where one of them lies on a path that is optimal wrt. the test task)

+We are mainly interested in the actions of the algorithms in the first trial of a new block ("test" trial), i.e. how they react on the different types of changes.
+Another aspect of interest is how (quickly) they re-learn after a change.

 ## How is the code structured?

 `ènv.py` defines the environment with its features and transitions.